Skip to main content

 Resumen en español

 Connecticut tiene cinco Agencias del Área sobre el Envejecimiento.
-Estas agencias ayudan a personas mayores, personas con discapacidades y cuidadores familiares.
-Pueden ayudar con comidas, cuidado en el hogar, preguntas de Medicare, apoyo para cuidadores, transporte, beneficios y recursos locales.
+Estas agencias pueden ayudar a personas mayores, personas con discapacidades y cuidadores familiares con comidas, cuidado en el hogar, preguntas de Medicare, apoyo para cuidadores, transporte, beneficios y recursos locales.

 Frequently asked questions

-Call 1-800-994-9422 if you need your local Area Agency on Aging or CHOICES Medicare help.
+Call 1-800-994-9422 if you need your local Area Agency on Aging, CHOICES Medicare help, or a senior-center referral.
 Call 2-1-1 if you need urgent food, shelter, utility, or crisis referrals.

 About this guide